DataONEorg/dataone-web/content/services/free.md

 weight: 1
 service_color: "#79a4b5"
 service_icon: users
-description: Free memberships are available to the entire DataONE community
+description: Free services from DataONE are freely accessible and open to the public
 render_page: false
 ---